apache/flink/docs/content/docs/ops/debugging/debugging_classloading.md

     interners, or Avro's class/object caches in the serializers.

   - *JDBC*: JDBC drivers leak references outside the user code classloader.
-To ensure that these classes are only loaded once you should add the driver jars to Flink's `lib/` folder intead of bundling them in the user-jar.
+To ensure that these classes are only loaded once you should add the driver jars to Flink's `lib/` folder instead of bundling them in the user-jar.
    If you can't guarantee that none of your user-jars bundle the driver, you have to additionally add the driver classes to the list of parent-first loaded classes via [`classloader.parent-first-patterns-additional`]({{< ref "docs/deployment/config" >}}#classloader-parent-first-patterns-additional).